Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 in the vindication of the faith in rationality.”

-Europe thought the world was flat can easily be refuted from the pages of
+educated people in Europe thought the world was flat can easily be refuted from

 dismissed as the preserve of obscurantism, dogmatism, and bloodshed.